 Five country castles for family days out

-Star in your very own fairy tale at these spectacular countryside castles across the UK, promising a fun day out for all the family.
+Star in your very own fairy tale at these spectacular countryside castles across the UK, promising a fun day out for all the family during the Easter holidays.

-Admired for their splendour, longevity and intimidating exteriors that contrast with opulent interiors, the UK's castles have been privy to the private and political lives of some of history’s best-known personalities, from kings and queens to politicians and soldiers.
+Admired for their splendour, longevity and intimidating exteriors, the UK's castles have been privy to the private and political lives of some of history’s best-known personalities, from kings and queens to politicians and soldiers.

-Whether you're looking to unwind on woodland walks, learn about historical periods, or sit back and admire the colourful gardens, these countryside castles offer fun days out for all the family.
+Whether you're looking to unwind on woodland walks, learn about historical periods, or sit back and admire the colourful gardens, these countryside castles offer a fun day out for all the family during the Easter holidays.

 What family-friendly castles can I visit with an Art Pass?